nicojimestre/nicojimestre/README.md

 - 🔭 I’m currently working on **a time series forecasting project for bed prediction**

 - 🌱 I’m currently working on petzia, an AI platform to enhance staff management at veterinarian clinics.
-Check out our website petzia.fr
+Get more info on [**petzia**](petzia.fr)

 - 📫 How to reach me **njimenez5007@gmail.com**